Cebu Pacific Flight 387: Aircraft

 The aircraft involved in the accident was a McDonnell Douglas DC-9 (registration number RP-C1507).
 It was first delivered to Air Canada in September 1967 as C-FTLQ, before its acquisition by Cebu Pacific in March 1997.

 Passengers and crew

 In command of the flight was Captain Paulo Justo.
 His co-pilot was First Officer Erwin Golla.
 There were five crew members and 94 Filipino passengers, including five children.
 One passenger each came from Australia, Austria, Canada, Japan, Switzerland, and the United States, totaling 104 passengers.
-The lone American passenger was a surgeon on a medical mission.

 Accident

 The plane left Manila at 01:00 GMT and was scheduled to arrive at 03:03 GMT in Cagayan de Oro.
 The plane made a stopover at Tacloban at 02:20 GMT, though sources differ about whether it was a scheduled or unscheduled stop.
 According to one source, the flight made an unscheduled stop at Tacloban to deliver a needed airplane tire for another Cebu Pacific aircraft in Tacloban.
 The last contact was 15 minutes before the plane was due to land, with the airport's ATC.
 In that transmission, the pilot said he was 68 km from the airport and was starting to descend.
 There was no indication that the plane was in trouble.
 The plane crashed 45 km away from the airport.